 What is Cawthron’s role in LAWA?

 Cawthron’s role in LAWA is diverse.
 Primarily, their scientists make sure that you can trust the data presented on LAWA.
 As an independent scientific institute, they also help to assure that the data is presented without any bias.
-Cawthron has worked alongside regional councils to verify the processes and methods used for data collection, laboratory analysis of samples collected and the statistical analysis and interpretation of the results presented.
+Cawthron has worked alongside regional council and unitary authority staff to verify the processes and methods used for data collection, laboratory analysis of samples collected and the statistical analysis and interpretation of the results presented.

 If you want to find out how robust the information for a particular site is, simply click on the Can I trust this data? link and you will be able to read about the level of confidence you should have in the data.
 We say that the data received the 'Cawthron tick' and you can find ticks in the River Quality and Lakes topics on LAWA.